 The estimated sample odds ratio for the groups defined above is 1.35.
 At the 5% level, the odds ratio is not significantly greater than 1 (Asymptotic P-Value=0.31, C.I.: (0.74, 2.47).
 This data does not support an increased odd of death within 5 years, whether a subject has low LDL or high LDL.

+Within group estimated odds are not reported (-1).

+-1 total.

 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).